Fairness Concepts for Indivisible Items with Externalities: Three Agents

 \begin{definition}[No-Chore Assumption] For any item $a$ and any pair of agents $i, j$, we have $V_{i}(i,a) \geq V_{i}(j,a)$. \end{definition}

 We prove that an EF1 allocation always exists in this setting and can be computed in polynomial time.
-Our idea and solution may be useful and instructive for further exploration of more general settings, i.e., whether there exists an EF1 allocation among multiple agents under more general preference domains.
+Our method may be useful for further exploration of more general settings, e.g., whether there exists an EF1 allocation among multiple agents under more general preference domains.

 \begin{theorem} For three agents under No-Chore Assumption and binary valuations, there always exists an EF1 allocation which can be computed in polynomial time. \end{theorem}